DREAMassets-org/DREAMassets/README.md

 1. put the SD card in
 1. hook up a monitor, keyboard and mouse
 1. Follow the steps to install Raspberrian
-1. run `rasPi-config` to hook the Pi up to the wireless network
+1. run `raspi-config` to hook the Pi up to the wireless network
-1. run `rasPi-config` to change the hostname to something that is not `raspberryPi`
+1. run `raspi-config` to change the hostname to something that is not `raspberryPi`
 1. update the password for the Pi account

 At this point you should be able to disconnect the Pi from everything except power and it should be accessible.